 Comparing SDD to Other Structured Development Tools

 Kiro, SpecKit, and Taskmaster each add structure to AI-assisted development, but they do so through very different operating models.
-This page compares Liatrio's four repo-local SDD prompts with those tools, with a focus on setup, workflow fit, and day-to-day adoption cost.
+This page compares Liatrio's repo-local SDD workflow with those tools, with a focus on setup, workflow fit, and day-to-day adoption cost.

-A second distinction matters just as much: SDD exposes its logic in plain markdown, so teams can learn the patterns behind effective AI collaboration instead of depending on a product to hide or mediate them.
+A second distinction matters just as much: SDD exposes its skill and prompt logic in plain markdown, so teams can learn the patterns behind effective AI collaboration instead of depending on a product to hide or mediate them.

-Comparison: Liatrio's Prompts vs. Other Structured Development Tools
+Comparison: Liatrio SDD vs. Other Structured Development Tools

-The table below compares Liatrio's prompts with three other structured development approaches.
+The table below compares Liatrio's SDD workflow with three other structured development approaches.
 The emphasis is less on feature lists and more on the practical cost of adopting each system inside an existing engineering workflow, including whether the workflow itself is something engineers can inspect and learn from.

-Setup & Installation Four markdown files added as prompts within your existing workflow Requires installing Kiro, signing in, and learning its product-specific workflow model Requires the Specify CLI, generated agent command files, and adoption of a large multi-step workflow MCP or CLI setup, plus model/API configuration, project initialization, and a PRD-to-task pipeline
+Setup & Installation 4-phase workflow installed as an explicit-invocation agent skill (custom prompts also available) Requires installing Kiro, signing in, and learning its product-specific workflow model Requires the Specify CLI, generated agent command files, and adoption of a large multi-step workflow MCP or CLI setup, plus model/API configuration, project initialization, and a PRD-to-task pipeline

-Editor/IDE Dependency ✅ Works in editors that support prompts or slash commands ❌ Structured workflow assumes the Kiro IDE as the primary environment ⚠️ Runs in existing editors through generated agent commands ⚠️ Works in existing editors through CLI or MCP integration
+Editor/IDE Dependency ✅ Skill-first; prompt and slash-command installs remain available for compatible editors ❌ Structured workflow assumes the Kiro IDE as the primary environment ⚠️ Runs in existing editors through generated agent commands ⚠️ Works in existing editors through CLI or MCP integration

-AI Assistant Compatibility ✅ Works with assistants that support custom prompts or slash commands ⚠️ Uses Kiro's built-in agent experience, model options, and product-specific modes ⚠️ Works through supported agent integrations and slash commands ⚠️ Works through CLI or MCP integrations plus model-provider and agent setup
+AI Assistant Compatibility ✅ Works best with assistants that support agent skills; also supports custom prompts and slash commands ⚠️ Uses Kiro's built-in agent experience, model options, and product-specific modes ⚠️ Works through supported agent integrations and slash commands ⚠️ Works through CLI or MCP integrations plus model-provider and agent setup

-Transparency ✅ Prompts are plain markdown, so the workflow logic is directly readable, editable, and teachable ⚠️ Some files are editable, but core behavior, modes, and workflow concepts live in the product ⚠️ Workflow files and templates are published on GitHub, but much of the method is still experienced through its larger system ⚠️ Open source, but much of the behavior lives in JS packages, configs, and task state data
+Transparency ✅ Skill and prompt instructions are plain markdown, so the workflow logic is directly readable, editable, and teachable ⚠️ Some files are editable, but core behavior, modes, and workflow concepts live in the product ⚠️ Workflow files and templates are published on GitHub, but much of the method is still experienced through its larger system ⚠️ Open source, but much of the behavior lives in JS packages, configs, and task state data

-Flexibility ✅ Prompt text can be edited to match team or project conventions ⚠️ Steering files, hooks, and modes are configurable within Kiro's product model ⚠️ Templates can be adapted, but the workflow, artifacts, and process vocabulary stay highly prescriptive ⚠️ Models, prompts, tasks, tags, and execution modes can be configured within its orchestration system
+Flexibility ✅ Skill or prompt text can be adapted to match team or project conventions ⚠️ Steering files, hooks, and modes are configurable within Kiro's product model ⚠️ Templates can be adapted, but the workflow, artifacts, and process vocabulary stay highly prescriptive ⚠️ Models, prompts, tasks, tags, and execution modes can be configured within its orchestration system

 File Structure ✅ Uses a repository-level docs/specs/ structure but can be easily adapted to any directory structure ⚠️ Stores project-specific files in .kiro alongside multiple product concepts and configs ❌ Creates a .specify/ directory, agent-specific command files, and multiple generated planning artifacts ❌ Stores PRDs, config, state, task graphs, and generated artifacts in .taskmaster/